joaquintides/concurrent_hashmap_api/README.md

 Parallel iteration is served through [_container ranges_](https://spec.oneapi.io/versions/latest/elements/oneTBB/source/named_requirements/containers/container_range.html), which behave like C++17 ranges but provide additional splitting functionalities to distribute the range load traversal across threads.
-Parallel iteration is not concurrency-safe, that is, when parallel-iterating a container no other operations can be performed on the container.
+Parallel iteration is not thread-safe, that is, when parallel-iterating a container no other operations can be performed on the container.

 ### libcuckoo

 [`libcuckoo::cuckoohash_map`](https://efficient.github.io/libcuckoo/classlibcuckoo_1_1cuckoohash__map.html)
 does not have iterators.
-The concurrency-safe lookup/modify interface is as follows:
+The thread-safe lookup/modify interface is as follows:
 * `mapped_type find(const K&)`, `bool find(const Key&, mapped_type&)`, `bool find_fn(const K&, F)`
 * `bool contains(const K&)`
 * `bool insert(K&&, Args&&...)`, `bool insert_or_assign(K&&, V&&)`